 Jam Jar Labels are ideally suited to our manufacturing capabilities.
-Positive ID Labels can make your jam labels and preserve labels using our Jetrion 4900 digital UV inkjet printer.
+At Positive ID Labels we have been making food labels and all kinds of self-adhesive labels and can make your jam labels and preserve labels using our Jetrion 4900 digital UV inkjet printer.
 Turn around times are quick meaning quick deliveries for you.

 We operate a completely inline production method.
 This means We start with a huge roll of feedstock adhesive material to print jam jar labels.
 The press then prints the labels in full colour using the wide format inket print heads.
 In this step, we may produce several labels across the web of material.
 We can put a different jam jar label design in each lane at this point which makes production very efficient.